squizzdotcom/squizz-platform-api-php-library/README.md

 	//get the first 5000 records.
 Change the starting index to get the next page of records if 5000 records is returned
 	$recordsMaxAmount = 5000;
 	$recordsStartIndex = 0;
+	$recordsUpdatedAfterDateTimeMilliseconds = APIv1EndpointOrgRetrieveESDocument::RETRIEVE_ALL_RECORDS_DATE_TIME_MILLISECONDS;

+	//to limit only retrieving records updated after a specific date time then uncomment this line and set date
+	//$filterRecordsAfterDateTime = new DateTimeImmutable("2023-02-07 02:58:58", new DateTimeZone("Australia/Melbourne"));
+	//$recordsUpdatedAfterDateTimeMilliseconds = $filterRecordsAfterDateTime->getTimestamp() * 1000;

 	echo "<div>Making a request to the SQUIZZ.com API</div><br/>";